music-assistant/music-assistant.io/docs/faq/groups.md

 - As mentioned above the group player holds the queue rather than any individual player.
 However, if the group leader is lost then playback will stop but the queue can be restarted
 - The group will not power on if one of the child players is synced to another group
 - If, in the group settings, the player friendly name has been replaced by an unusual ID then likely the player was seen by the MA logic as unavailable.
 Check the individual player status
+- When adding a player to an already playing group, Airplay, Snapcast and Sonos will keep playing but all other types will pause for a short period

 ## Universal Groups

 Music Assistant has support for grouping dissimilar playback devices.
 Configuration is done in the same manner as described in the Sync Groups section with UNIVERSAL selected as the Group Type.
+These groups also support the dynamic member option.

 ### Features

-All devices can be grouped but not all will play in sync.
-See the individual player providers page for any specific limitations.
+- All devices can be grouped but not all will play in sync.
+See the individual player providers page for any specific limitations

 ### Known Issues / Notes

 - This type of group should be avoided if a [Sync Group or Native Group](../ui.md#grouping-players) can be used
 - Universal Groups can include sync groups but not other universal groups
+- When adding a player to an already playing group, MA will try and join seamlessly but there may be a slight pause with some player types
 - The group will not power on if one of the child players is synced to another group
 - The group will power on if one or more of the child players is unavailable
 - If, in the group settings, the player friendly name has been replaced by an unusual ID then likely the player was seen by the MA logic as unavailable.
 Check the individual player status